 Class A Membership Interests Converted to common stock at one-for-two ratio

 Unvested at December 31, 2020 200,463

 Vested (200,463)

-Unvested at December 31, 2021
+Unvested at December 31, 2021 -

 In April 2021, the board of directors approved the creation of the 2021 Equity Incentive Plan (the "Plan").
 The Plan became effective as of the completion of the corporate conversion.
-The Plan currently reserves an aggregate of 2,000,000 shares of common stock, subject to adjustments as provided in the Plan, of which 239,305 are currently still available for issuance.
+The Plan originally reserved an aggregate of 2,000,000 shares of common stock, subject to annual adjustments as provided in the Plan, which was 408,632 shares for 2022, of which 537,937 shares are currently still available for issuance as of December 31, 2022.
 The purpose of the Plan is to attract, retain and incentivize directors, officers, employees, and consultants.

 In June 2021, the Company granted stock options to purchase a total of 807,500 shares of common stock to its three executives and three non-employee management team members to replace the Class B Membership Interests that were cancelled in March 2021.
 The options were issued at an exercise price of \$6.26, with the employee options vesting 40% upon issuance and the balance over 36 months, and the non-employee options vesting at grant date.
-The Company recorded general and administrative expense of \$2,019,325 for the year ended December 31, 2021 related to compensation expense for these options.
+The Company recorded general and administrative expense of \$726,880 and \$2,019,325 for the years ended December 31, 2022 and 2021, respectively, related to compensation expense for these options.

 In July 2021, the Company granted stock options to purchase a total of 1,550,000 shares of common stock to its three executives pursuant to their respective employment agreements, the independent directors, and one consultant, pursuant to the Plan.
 The options were issued at an exercise price of \$6.18, the grant date fair value, with one-quarter of the executive's options vesting upon issuance and the balance over 36 months, and the options granted to the directors and consultants vesting over 36 months.
-The Company recorded general and administrative expenses of \$2,379,833 for the year ended December 31, 2021 related to compensation expense for these options.
+The Company recorded general and administrative expenses of \$1,963,667 and \$2,379,833 for the years ended December 31, 2022 and 2021, respectively, related to compensation expense for these options.